 To ensure a strong glue joint it’s essential that the two broken edges are perfectly clean, free from dirt and grease, and from previous adhesives.
 If the crack occurs along a previous break it is highly likely that old adhesive will be present.

 Different adhesives need different solvents for removal.
 In practice, a combination of dissolving and picking or cutting away the old glue with a chisel or Exacto-knife is the best approach.
 Superglue (cyanoacrylates) dissolves in acetone and rubber cement needs a commercial paint-stripper.
-Epoxies will loosen with heat but need a strong product like “Attack” Epoxy Adhesive remover for dissolving although “Goof Off” can sometimes be effective.
-In all cases, be sure to test an inconspicuous small area before proceeding and take care to read instructions and follow safety precautions when using strong chemicals.
+Epoxies will loosen with heat but need a strong product like “Attack” Epoxy Adhesive Remover (available here on Amazon) for dissolving although “Goof Off” can sometimes be effective.
+In all cases, be sure to test an inconspicuous small area before proceeding and take care to read instructions, and follow safety precautions when using strong chemicals.

 Optional “Biscuit” Jointing